Why Feed Unwanted

 - Dry foods contain large amounts of cereal grains because the grains are a cheap source of nutrients.

 This is best ensured by preparing a diet that complements the diet fed to the breed in the country of origin of the breed.
-At the end of the day, avoid any food which your dog refuses to eat despite many attempts.
+At the end of the day, avoid any food which your dog refuses to eat despite numerous attempts.

 - Pheromones impact the behavior of your dog in: a.